danchoi/goog/README.md

 can browse the results in Vim, where you are supplied with Vim key bindings to quickly open any URL in the results in a web browser.

-goog can also install itself as a Vim plugin, giving you the power to :Goog Google inside Vim.
+goog can also install itself as a Vim plugin, giving you the power to run and browse Google searches inside Vim.
+If you have `elinks` installed, you can even read the webpages returned by the Google search inside your Vim session.

 ## Screenshot